Contact Us

 4. Part-Time Consultant

-Unlike other hiring options where a CTO has to be regularly available, this expert can only be accessed at specified hours.
+Unlike other hiring options, where a CTO must be regularly available, this expert can only be accessed during specified hours.

 This hiring model is ideal for startups using low-code or no-code tools and those using minimal technology.